BG3-Community-Library-Team/bg3-community/Tutorials/Toolkit/Creating-a-new-level.md

 You build walls, roofs, floors, and other repetitive things with this thing.

 ### Prefab
 A saved group of objects.
-You can create and decorate a furnace using different objects and then save it as Prefab to reuse the whole thing again.
+To save your own prefabs, select the objects you want to save (hold `Ctrl` and click to select multiple objects), right-click, and click `Create Prefab`.

 ### Trigger
-In our case we only need two:
+In our case, we only need a few triggers:
-1. `LightingTrigger` sets `LightingResources` for current trigger area.
+1. `LightingTrigger` sets the `LightingResources` for the current trigger area.
-1. `AtmosphereTrigger` sets `AtmosphereResources` for current trigger area.
+1. `AtmosphereTrigger` sets `AtmosphereResources` for the current trigger area.
-1. `StartPoint` sets starting point when you appear on the level.
+1. `StartPoint` sets the starting point where characters will appear when they enter the level.
 1. Maybe `` #crowd.
 1. Maybe .

-### fogVolume
+### Fog Volume
 You can create fog areas with this thing.

-### light
+### Light
 Just a light.
-Most of you probably use Lighty Lights, but you can place then to preview the lighting.
+Most of you probably use Lighty Lights, but you can place them to preview the lighting.

-### character
+### Character
 I only use Astarion for size reference.

-### LevelTemplate
+### Level Template

 Saves the whole level as a `RootTemplate` that you can paste on any other levels